-We either use our Little Helper to let him stand at the worktop height, or I literally put our tub of oats and pot on the ground.
+We either use a little helper to let him stand at the worktop height.
+Or I literally put our tub of oats and pot on the ground.

 I'll let him scoop the oats into the pot himself.
-Sometimes he makes a mess, but oats are pretty harmless on the ground.
+Sometimes he makes a mess.
+But oats are pretty harmless on the ground.

-- You can make large or small pancakes, depending on your toddler’s mood, or you can use a fun pancake mould to make zoo pancakes.
+Or for more fun, you can use a fun pancake mould to make zoo pancakes.